-Real Estate Comparative Guide - - Portugal
+Real Estate Comparative Guide

 1.2 What special regimes apply to different types of real estate?

-Portuguese law differentiates between greenfield sites/rural properties and urban properties.
-A given property serves as a greenfield site or as an urban property in accordance with the use it is given by its owner and with state land management and urban planning policies.
-In particular, such policies are essential in determining whether a greenfield site can be converted into urban property.
-Properties can also be mixed.
+- the comprehensive framework of state land management and urban planning policies.

+These policies play a crucial role in determining the feasibility of transforming a greenfield site into an urban property.
+Properties can also exhibit mixed characteristics, further emphasising the nuanced nature of property classification in Portuguese real estate law.

-Thus, in evaluating a given property, not only its geographical location and size but also – and most especially – land management and urban planning should be considered.
+Therefore, when assessing a particular property, it is imperative to take into account not only its geographical location and dimensions, but also – and perhaps most importantly – the intricacies of land management and urban planning regulations.

-Urban proprieties are subdivided according to their authorised and intended use: housing, commerce or services.
+Urban properties in Portugal are further categorised based on their authorised and intended usage, which falls into one of three main categories:

 2 Ownership